tkaraki/SpreadsheetApp/README.md

 This is a spreadsheet application that works like an excel sheet.
-It features an expression tree to compute math expressions, cell referencing with update and error detection, cell background color changes, and an undo/redo functionality.
+It features an expression tree to compute math expressions, cell referencing with update and error detection, cell background color changes, undo/redo functionality, and save/load.